 Retired planner William Coibion died October 18, 2010, in Roseville.
 He was 90.

 A native of St. Louis, Bill graduated from the University of Illinois in 1947 and became the director of planning for the City of St. Louis.
-After relocating to San Mateo in 1958, he worked in San Francisco for the Leo A. Daly firm, from which he retired as vice president and director of planning.
-Mr. Coibion was preceded in death by his wife Jane and a daughter.
-He is survived by two sons, four grandsons, and six great grandchildren.
+After

 Northern California roundup